At Carey, we are committed to fostering a learning environment and assessing academic performance based on merit.

-An ‘I’ (Incomplete) grade is used when the instructor is not prepared to give a final grade for the course because of some justifiable delay in the student’s completion of specific course work.
-Both the instructor and the student should complete the Incomplete Grade Contract and submit it to the Registrar’s office within 5 business days of the last scheduled class meeting.
+An ‘I’ (Incomplete) grade is used when the instructor is not prepared to give a final grade for the course because of some justifiable delay in the student’s completion of specific coursework.
+Both the instructor and the student should complete the Incomplete Grade Contract and submit it to the Registrar’s office within 5 calendar days of the last scheduled class meeting.
 A final grade is submitted to the Registrar’s Office by the instructor after grading the student’s completed work.
 All work must be completed and the final grade submitted within four weeks after the start of the following semester.
 In the event that the work is not completed within this time frame, a grade of ‘F’ replaces the ‘I’ on the student’s transcript.

 Repeating a Course

-A graduate student may improve their cumulative GPA by repeating a maximum of three courses (not to exceed 6 credits) in which the student received a grade of C, C- or F. Although both courses will remain on the student’s permanent record, the last grade received will be the grade used to determine credit toward a degree and GPA.
-The first and second attempt will be recorded with both the grade earned and the symbol R to denote it has been repeated.
+A graduate student may improve their cumulative GPA by repeating a maximum of three courses (not to exceed 6 credits) in which the student received a grade of C, C-, or F. Although both courses will remain on the student’s permanent record, the last grade received will be the grade used to determine credit toward a degree and GPA.
+The first and second attempts will be recorded with both the grade earned and the symbol R to denote it has been repeated.
 The repeat must be in the same course and must be taken at the Johns Hopkins Carey Business School.

 The repeat will not change notations regarding academic standing or academic discipline in the student’s official record for the semester containing the first or second attempt.
 No course can be repeated more than once.